Law you can afford

 Introduction

 This will clearly cover the situation where the job has disappeared through lack of work.
-The provisions of the Employment Rights Act 1996 (or Employment Rights (Northern Ireland) Order 1996), which sets out the definition of redundancy, must be carefully considered when determining whether employees are redundant, however, because some situations are not as clear, some of which we consider below.
+You must carefully consider the provisions of the Employment Rights Act 1996 (or Employment Rights (Northern Ireland) Order 1996), which sets out the definition of redundancy, because some situations are not as clear.
+We discuss some of these below.

 Surplus employees

-If the same amount of work is still being done by employees, but there is less of a requirement to do the work due to lack of demand for a product, for instance, this will come within the scope of the provisions of the Act (or the Order).
-For example, initial over-staffing may mean that certain employees are superfluous and their workload can be absorbed by fellow employees.
+If the same amount of work is still being done by employees, but there is less need to do the work, this will be considered redundancy under the Act (or the Order).
+For example, initial over-staffing may mean that certain employees are superfluous as their workload can be absorbed by fellow employees, or reorganisation of work methods may produce a more efficient system, requiring fewer staff.

 Bumping

-'Bumping' occurs when an employee ('employee A') loses his/her position in the business and is moved to another employee's job ('employee B'), thus displacing the less retainable employee and causing the dismissal of employee B. In these circumstances, the dismissal of employee B will be a redundancy and he or she will be entitled to a redundancy payment so long as they have worked for the employer for two continuous years.
+'Bumping' occurs when an employee ('employee A') loses their position in the business and is moved to another employee's job ('employee B'), thus displacing the less retainable employee and causing the dismissal of employee B. In these circumstances, the dismissal of employee B is a redundancy and they will be entitled to a redundancy payment so long as they have worked for the employer for 2 continuous years.

-Employers should consider 'bumping' an employee that they intend to make redundant as, depending on the circumstances, a failure to do so may result in an unfair dismissal.
+Employers should consider 'bumping' an employee that they intend to make redundant as, depending on the circumstances, a failure to consider it may result in an unfair dismissal.

 Work of a particular kind

-If employees are dismissed because the nature of the work their employer is engaged in has changed so fundamentally that the particular kind of work those employees used to carry out has ceased or diminished, even though it has been replaced by different work, those dismissals will amount to redundancy.
+If employees are dismissed because the nature of the work their employer does has changed so much that the work those employees used to carry out has stopped or diminished, even though it has been replaced by different work, those dismissals will amount to redundancy.
 A mere relocation of duties or introduction of new methods will not amount to redundancy.

-The accepted test to establish whether or not a redundancy situation exists on account of the scenario described above is a three-stage process:
+The accepted test to establish whether a redundancy situation exists in the scenario described above is a 3-stage process:

 1) Was the employee dismissed?